Los caprichos: The drawing

 Preparatory drawings were created in a three-phase process, though some drawings did not involve all three phases and others used all three phases on the same drawing.
 The first phase, the idea or inspiration, was developed with a wash brush, either in black or red.
 In the second phase, the expressions and details were specified and intensified with red pencil.
 The third phase consisted of a detailed sketch with pen, with all the precise shading and features.

 The transition to engraving does not have a uniform method either, but Goya systematically retouched, seeking to highlight his message.
 To do this, he sometimes deleted characters and accessories from the drawing; other times he augmented and elaborated them.
 With respect to drawing, he always intensified the expressions of the figures and the effects of chiaroscuro and tried to transform the anecdotal and occasional nature of the initial drawing into a general and universal theme.

-It should be noted, however, that the fidelity of the etching to the drawing is great.
-All the advantages of drawing of forming physiognomies, twisting gestures, and distorting features that are easy to do with the pencil are systematically repeated in engraving with the burin.
+The ethings are very similar to the original sketches.
+The use of a burin allowed Goya to faithfully replicate all the features of the original sketches.

-Throughout the series, we can see how Goya acquired mastery in transferring drawing to engraving.
+Throughout the series, Goya's skill in transferring drawing to engraving improved.
 As Goya grew skilled in the engraving technique, drawing precision was abandoned and became increasingly free and spontaneous, no longer a conscientious initial work that would serve as a basis for later works.
 Progressively, Goya acquired great freedom of execution.

 For the Caprichos Goya was inspired by many themes and compositions from the drawings in Albums A and B (Album A, or Small Notebook from Sanlúcar, was made in the residence of the Duchess of Alba in 1796.
 Album B, from Sanlúcar-Madrid, was also made in 1796, though other authors believe it made in 1794).